New York City, Tuesday May 28

 Minneapolis, Thursday, September 26

-Book Reading and Signing for The Gives Foundation Black Market Reads Podcast, at Magers and Quinn.
+Signing and Conversation w/The Givens Foundation’s Black Market Reads Podcast, at Magers and Quinn.
 3038 Hennepin Ave.
 7 p.m.

 Los Angeles, Wednesday October 24